EDreams: Revenue and expansion

 eDreams earns its revenue through the sale of its travel products and advertising.

+Its communications strategy currently involves extensive use of PR agencies to communicate financial outcomes to its stakeholders.

 In fiscal year (FY) 2011, eDreams was Europe's largest online travel agency group, with gross bookings of €3.9 billion, and more than 14 million customers worldwide.

-In FY 2012, the company continued its internationalization plan and expanded into 10 new country markets: Egypt, Hong Kong, Indonesia, Morocco, New Zealand, Singapore, South Africa, and Thailand.
+In FY 2012, the company continued its planned expansion into international markets; launching in Egypt, Hong Kong, Indonesia, Morocco, New Zealand, Singapore, South Africa, and Thailand.

 In the same year, the company's gross bookings were €4.15 billion with over 8.7 million online purchases.

 In FY 2013 (ended March 2014), the last year of results presented by Mr. Perez-Tenessa eDreams continued to be the largest online seller of flights in the world and Europe's largest e-commerce company in terms of profits, with business volume nearing €4.4 billion and 9.8 million online purchases.
 This was 12% increase in Booking vs. prior year.
 Revenue was 426 Million, 15% increase YoY, EBITDA 118 Million, 8% increase vs. prior year and Net Income was 20 Million, 50% increase YoY.

 In FY 2015 (ended in March 2016), eDreams had gross bookings of over €4.5 billion with nearly 10.7 million online purchases.